meaton212/Raman_Code_Analysis/README.md

 * Average Spectra for each file
 * Spectral Range for Intensity Ratio

 Finally, the code can also plot a heat map of any of the spectral features in 2D for any spatially distributed Raman spectra.
-The final file will be interactive for the user so they can select specifc pixels in the map and overlay different pixels' spectra in a single plot.
+Only the final file will be interactive for the user so they can select specifc pixels in the map and overlay different pixels' spectra in a single plot.

 The user can plot Raman maps of specific spectral features for samples where the spatial arrangement is relevant, such as in the case of controlled patterning of nanomaterials.